TheGag96/unique-egg-graphics/README.md

 * `Hijack_Include.s` - Just some common constants to be included by all other files.

-* `Hijack_PkmnPtrSave.s` - * This code is jumped to from hijacks in both [GetPkmnData](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/pokemon_data.c#L517) and [GetBoxPkmnData](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/pokemon_data.c#L612).
-It just grabs the pointer to the Pokémon data structure passed into these function calls and puts it at `0x020501DC` to be used later by `Hijack_ColoredEggs.s` and `Hijack_Hatching.s`.
+* `Hijack_PkmnPtrSave.s` - * This code is jumped to from hijacks in both GetPkmnData and GetBoxPkmnData (Platinum equivalent [1](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/pokemon_data.c#L517) and [2](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/pokemon_data.c#L612)).
+It just grabs the pointer to the Pokémon data structure passed into these function calls and puts it at `0x023C9000` to be used later by `Hijack_ColoredEggs.s` and `Hijack_Hatching.s`.

-* `Hijack_ColoredEggs.s` - Hijacks in the [code arbitrating](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/pokemon_data.c#L2985-L2989) what graphic and palette to use for drawing a Pokémon's sprite, specifically in the case for `494` (ID for a Pokémon egg).
-It uses the pointer to the last read Pokémon data structure at `0x020501DC` in order to call `GetBoxPkmnData` to find out what Pokémon is inside the egg.
-The NARC file ID changed to the one for `demo/egg/data/egg_data.narc` (`0x76`).
+* `Hijack_ColoredEggs.s` - Hijacks in the code arbitrating ([Platinum equivalent](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/pokemon_data.c#L2985-L2989)) what graphic and palette to use for drawing a Pokémon's sprite, specifically in the case for `494` (ID for a Pokémon egg).
+It uses the pointer to the last read Pokémon data structure at `0x023C9000` in order to call `GetBoxPkmnData` to find out what Pokémon is inside the egg.
+The NARC file ID changed to the one for `a/1/1/5` (`0x73`).
 The palette chosen is indexed by species ID from a big block of palette subfiles, starting at subfile 12.
 The graphic subfile ID is chosen by searching through a table defined in `Hijack_SpecialPokemon.s`, looking for the species ID.
 If it's found, the position it was found in the list is used as an index into the narc (past all of the palettes) .
 For Manaphy specifically, instead of doing all of that, we just let it load from its usual location.
-Code from `0x7614E` to `0x76156` is replaced with NOPs since its functionality is replaced.
+Code from `0x70388` to `0x70390` is replaced with NOPs since its functionality is replaced.

-* `Hijack_Hatching.s` - Hijacks a function in [overlay 119](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/Misc/119_EggHatch.c#L495), that loads the egg hatching animation spritesheet from `demo/egg/data/egg_data.narc`.
+* `Hijack_Hatching.s` - Hijacks a function in overlay 95 ([Platinum equivalent](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/Misc/95_EggHatch.c#L495)), that loads the egg hatching animation spritesheet from `a/1/1/5`.
 It largely does the same stuff as `Hijack_ColoredEggs.s`.
 Though, no special case is needed for Manaphy, as this code is not reached when it's hatching.

 * `Hijack_SpecialPokemon.s` - Table of species that have their own GFX.
 Each entry is two bytes.
 The order matters, and must match the `special_pokemon` list in `build_egg_data.sh`.
 The table must end with a `0`.